canmom/vector/VECTOR-ch3.md

 ---

-At the centre of the FURNACE stands a pillar of what seems, at first, to be congealed oil.
+At the centre of the furnace stands a pillar of what seems, at first, to be congealed oil.

 It takes her a moment to make out the hands, the face, the curves of the body disappearing under thick, oil-matted hoses.

 Rugosa.

-She had been suspended at the heart of the FURNACE.
+She had been suspended at the heart of the furnace.
 The hoses had attached themselves, lamprey-like, to her skin, everywhere they could find purchase.
 The same energy that drives VECTORs to leap into the sky could be drawn out forcibly, a lifetime's worth of will to struggle, harnessed in a matter of weeks.

 Of course, she was sedated.
 It would be *inhumane* to let her feel it.

 CORAL never found out why Rugosa was the one chosen.
 Or any of the others who went in before her.
-It wasn't exactly *unknown* how the FURNACE worked, in her time.
+It wasn't exactly *unknown* how the furnace worked, in her time.
 The "participant"---that's what they called it---was attested to in technical documents.
 Criminals, terrorists.
 She'd even heard of people volunteering themselves, in return for a guarantee of a better life for their family.
 A crude measure, her mother had said when she was asked---but civic pride only goes so far, sadly.

 That was the way of it.
-There was no question---the State needed tools like the FURNACE and the pillar girls.
+There was no question---the State needed tools like the furnace and the pillar girls.
 A few shortened lives would give prosperity to everyone.
 And it's not like they *suffer*, right?
 They should be proud: to serve the social good even after death!

 The moral calculus looked rather different when Rugosa was in her arms, sobbing uncontrollably.
 A torn letter discarded on the floor---its polite death sentence spelled out in elegant type.
 (She knew why.
 They'd been discovered.
 But why Rugosa---why not CORAL herself?)